Haume0/axo/README.md

 ### 🪐 Welcome to Axo ✨

-Axo is a Restful API scaffold for Go, built on top of stdlib and gorm.
+Axo is a Restful API for Go, built on top of stdlib and gorm.
 It is designed to be simple, fast, and easy to use.
 For more information, please visit: https://haume.me/axo